zer0cache/matic-docs/docs/faq/technical-faqs.md

 ### 4. Error: Wrong Block.Header.AppHash.
 Expected xxxx

-This error usually occurs when Heimdall service is stuck on a block and there are no Rewind options available on Heimdall.
+This error usually occurs when the Heimdall service is stuck on a block; there is no reversal method available on Heimdall.

 To resolve this, you need to reset Heimdall completely: